-The violations which would allow for the insured to recover civil remedies are set in the following sections of Florida’s Statutes:
+The violations which would allow for the insured to recover civil remedies are set in the following sections of the Florida Statutes:

 626.954(1)(i),(o), or (x);

-These statutes provide remedies for the insurer for scrupulous business practices prohibited by Florida Law such as but not limited to, misrepresentation, unfair settlement practices, unconscionable rates, coercion through unfair means, illegal dealings, and other prohibited behavior that can be found in more detail within these sections.
+These statutes provide remedies for insureds for unscrupulous business practices prohibited by Florida Law such as, but not limited to, misrepresentation, unfair settlement practices, unconscionable rates, coercion through unfair means, illegal dealings, and other prohibited behavior that can be found in more detail within these sections.

-The second part of § 624.155(b) sets forth a list of acts by an insurer that would create a civil cause of action.
+The second part of § 624.155(b) sets forth a list of acts by an insurer that could result a civil cause of action against an insurer.

-§ 624.155 (3)(a), gives an in-depth guide into how to begin this process.
+§ 624.155 (3)(a), discusses perfecting a cause of action against the insurer under this statute.
 A condition precedent created under this section is that you must give 60 days written notice of the violation.
-This subsection further specifies that it must be given to the department and the authorized insurer.
-The content of the notice must be given with specificity or else the allotted time period will restart.
+This subsection further specifies that notice must be given to the Florida Department of Financial Services and the insurance company.
+The content of the notice must be given with specificity.

 1. The statutory provision, including the specific language of the statute, which the authorized insurer allegedly violated.